Entropy formula for surface diffeomorphisms: Introduction

-\item In the special case $r=\infty$, no additional term is added to the topological entropy, and our result thus implies the main results of Kozlovski \cite{Koz98} for surface diffeomorphisms.
-Also note that Theorem~\ref{main result} is formulated directly in terms of the derivative $Df^{n}_{x}$, rather than the induced map $(Df^{n}_{x})^{\wedge}$ between exterior algebras of the tangent spaces which are considered by Kozlovski \cite{Koz98}.
-Although the equivalence of these two quantities for evaluating the topological entropy is not apparent from their respective forms, it is nonetheless natural to work directly with $Df^{n}_{x}$ in the two-dimensional setting, after a more careful analysis.
-The use of the derivative $Df^{n}_{x}$ in Theorem~\ref{main result} might provide a more effective approach for numerically estimating the topological entropy. \item The threshold $\frac{\lambda^{+}(f)}{r}$ for the topological entropy is typically not expected to be attained in Yomdin-type results.
-For instance: \begin{itemize} \item For $C^r$ ($r>1$) surface diffeomorphisms with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$, Buzzi-Crovisier-Sarig \cite{BCS22'} (see also subsequent extensions by Buzzi-Luo-Yang \cite{BLY25}, Burguet-Luo-Yang \cite{BLY25'} and Zang \cite{Zan25}) showed that there are at most finitely many ergodic measures of maximal entropy. \item For $C^r$ ($r>1$) surface diffeomorphisms with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$, Burguet \cite{Bur24} showed if $\mu_{n}$ is a sequence of ergodic measures with $h(f,\mu_{n})\to h_{\rm top}(f)$ and $\mu_{n}\to \mu$ for some invariant measure $\mu$, then $\mu$ is a measure of maximal entropy and the positive Lyapunov exponent of $\mu_{n}$ converges to that of $\mu$. \item For $C^r$ ($r>1$) surface diffeomorphisms, Burguet \cite{Bur24'} also showed that if Lebesgue almost every point has upper Lyapunov exponent strictly larger than $\frac{\lambda^{+}(f)}{r}$, then the system admits an SRB measure. \end{itemize} All these results rely on the assumption that certain invariants-such as the topological entropy or Lyapunov exponents-are \emph{strictly} larger than the threshold $\frac{\lambda^{+}(f)}{r}$.
+\item The threshold $\frac{\lambda^{+}(f)}{r}$ for the topological entropy is typically not expected to be attained in Yomdin-type results.
+For instance: \begin{itemize} \item For $C^r$ ($r>1$) surface diffeomorphisms with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$, Buzzi-Crovisier-Sarig \cite{BCS22'} (see also subsequent extensions by Buzzi-Luo-Yang \cite{BLY25}, Burguet-Luo-Yang \cite{BLY25'} and Zang \cite{Zan25}) showed that there are at most finitely many ergodic measures of maximal entropy. \item For $C^r$ ($r>1$) surface diffeomorphisms with $h_{\rm top}(f)>\frac{\lambda^{+}(f)}{r}$, Burguet \cite{Bur24} showed if $\mu_{n}$ is a sequence of ergodic measures with $h(f,\mu_{n})\to h_{\rm top}(f)$ and $\mu_{n}\to \mu$ for some invariant measure $\mu$, then $\mu$ is a measure of maximal entropy and the positive Lyapunov exponent of $\mu_{n}$ converges to that of $\mu$. \item For $C^r$ ($r>1$) surface diffeomorphisms, Burguet \cite{Bur24'} also showed that if Lebesgue almost every point has maximal Lyapunov exponent strictly larger than $\frac{\lambda^{+}(f)}{r}$, then the system admits an SRB measure. \end{itemize} All these results rely on the assumption that certain invariants-such as the topological entropy or Lyapunov exponents-are \emph{strictly} larger than the threshold $\frac{\lambda^{+}(f)}{r}$.
 The critical value $\frac{\lambda^{+}(f)}{r}$ itself is delicate and remains poorly understood.
-In contrast, Theorem~\ref{main result} does not suffer from this limitation, as it concerns a formula for the topological entropy itself. \item \begin{itemize} \item The case of systems with low regularity ($r=1$) is currently not understood by us. \item The condition $h_{\rm top}(f)\geq\frac{\lambda^{+}(f)}{r}$ appears to be critical.
+In contrast, Theorem~\ref{main result} does not suffer from this limitation, as it concerns a formula for the topological entropy itself. \item \begin{itemize} \item The case of systems with low regularity ($r=1$) is not understood by us. \item The condition $h_{\rm top}(f)\geq\frac{\lambda^{+}(f)}{r}$ appears to be critical.
 There are examples for interval maps (see Kozlovski \cite{Koz98}) with $h_{\rm top}(f)<\frac{\lambda^{+}(f)}{r}$, in which the topological entropy vanishes while the volume growth of the tangent cocycle appearing in Theorem~\ref{main result} is positive.
-Although this does not immediately yield counterexamples in our setting of surface diffeomorphisms, we do not expect a fundamental gap between the situations of interval maps and surface diffeomorphisms.
-We also note that Kozlovski \cite[Page 2]{Koz98} mentioned, without providing a precise reference, that Misiurewicz constructed counterexamples for surface diffeomorphisms where the topological entropy is strictly smaller than the volume growth. \item Recently, S. Ben Ovadia and Burguet \cite{BeB25} studied the Viana conjecture in arbitrary dimensions using a refined high-dimensional version of Yomdin theory.
+Although this does not immediately yield counterexamples in our setting of surface diffeomorphisms, we do not expect a fundamental gap between the situations of interval maps and surface diffeomorphisms \footnote{We also note that Kozlovski \cite[Page 2]{Koz98} mentioned, without providing a precise reference, that Misiurewicz constructed counterexamples for surface diffeomorphisms where the topological entropy is strictly smaller than the volume growth.}. \item Recently, S. Ben Ovadia and Burguet \cite{BeB25} studied the Viana conjecture in arbitrary dimensions using a refined high-dimensional version of Yomdin theory.
 This work may shed light on possible extensions of Theorem~\ref{main result} to higher dimensions. \end{itemize}

 \end{itemize}